snabbco/snabb/src/doc/getting-started.md

 ## Next Steps

-Here are some suggested steps to continue learning about Snabb Switch.
+Here are some suggested steps to continue learning about Snabb.

 1. Read the source documentation.
 Start with the